 Okay by now I was losing my patience (not to mention my kitchen stock was depleting rather quickly).
 I opened my fridge and that is when it hit me.
 Coconut cream.
 I keep a can in the refrigerator at all times for those unpredictable moments when I have the urge to make a good non-dairy whipped cream and don’t want to wait for the cream to set overnight.
 My mind started to race: I love the flavor and consistency of coconut whipped cream so I thought I might be onto something.
 I whipped that bad boy up with some melted non-dairy white chocolate, threw some magical powder in there (aka: powdered sugar, what were you thinking?)
 There it was.
 The closest of all four options to what I was going for!
 Phew, too.
 If that didn’t work, I had no other option and if there was no other option, I wouldn’t have been able to make these incredibly light, airy, and delicious “Cadbury Egg” Dessert Mousse Bowls.Print

-- 1 can coconut cream, chilled overnight in the fridge
+- 1 can pure coconut cream, chilled overnight in the fridge

-- 4 Tbsp. melted white chocolate, cooled completely
+- 4 Tbsp. melted nondairy white chocolate, cooled

 - 3 Tbsp. powdered sugar